 Solidify yourself as an authority.

-Every time I've written an e-book, I've gotten messages from my readers who say I educated them, sparked a thought or even prompted them to start a business; that's because I was able to either answer a question, solve a problem or bring clarity to an issue.
+Every time I've written an e-book, I've gotten messages from my readers who say I educated them, sparked a thought, or even prompted them to start a business; that's because I was able to either answer a question, solve a problem or bring clarity to an issue.
 Doing the proper research on your e-book topic and carefully executing that will no doubt identify you as a solid and credible source in that field.

 Perfectly package your thoughts.

 I run my MiniSkirts and Microphones travel and lifestyle blog and sometimes I have this urge to flesh out a topic in more space than a blog post would allow…and my readers would care to scroll through.
-I've found that writing e-books are great for beautifully packaging the information I want to share.
-Working with a graphic artist, choosing the colors, fonts and styles, and coming up with catchy chapter topics and e-book titles really elevate the experience.
+I've found that writing e-books is great for beautifully packaging the information I want to share.
+Working with a graphic artist, choosing the colors, fonts, and styles, and coming up with catchy chapter topics and e-book titles really elevate the experience.
 It quickly turned into a project I couldn't wait to see come to life.
-I even threw a party for my first e-book launch to bring more life to the brand and give people something to talk and post about.
+I even threw a party for my first e-book launch to bring more life to the brand and give people something to talk about and post about.

 Grow your numbers/following.